What you need to know

 Josie F. Turner

 By Josie F. Turner, Journalist specialized in Animal Welfare.
-Updated: November 8, 2016
+Updated: June 29, 2025

 Caring for a Budgerigar

-The common or shell parakeet, also known as Australian budgerigar, has become a very familiar pet all around the world.
+The common or shell parakeet, also known as the Australian budgerigar, has become a very familiar pet all around the world.
 In fact, the budgie is the world's most popular domestic bird.

 Budgerigars are as intelligent as some large parrots and they can be domesticated without a problem.
 They are able to learn to perch on your hand, play with certain objects, and repeat words or imitate actions.
-Budgies love company and they are happy animals overall.
+Budgies love company, and they are happy animals overall.

 If you have this fantastic bird, or are planning to adopt one, don't hesitate to stay at AnimalWised and read all about caring for a budgerigar.